 He has expanded his efforts to also include departmental reviews, culture and leadership training, strategic planning, maximizing external revenue opportunities, and athletic enrollment/ retention assessments among other areas at ASC.

-Academically, student-athletes have thrived during Abbott’s tenure achieving an annual cumulative grade point average above a 3.0 each year.
-Abbott created the first chapter of Chi Alpha Sigma, a national student-athlete honor society, in the state of Oklahoma to recognize the academic achievements of OCU student- athletes.
+Academically, student-athletes have thrived as a result of Abbott’s tenure, achieving an annual cumulative grade point average above a 3.0 each year.
+Abbott also created the first chapter of Chi Alpha Sigma, a national student-athlete honor society, in the state of Oklahoma to recognize the academic achievements of OCU student- athletes.

 In terms of Abbott's athletic success, Oklahoma City has achieved increased success during Abbott’s tenure.
 OCU has won an astonishing 47 of their total 69 national championships under Abbott’s leadership.
-OCU has won the three consecutive Learfield Sports Directors Cups (2016-2018), recognizing the department as the most successful NAIA program in the country.
+OCU has won three (2016, 2017, 2018) Learfield Sports Directors Cups under Abbott’s guidance, recognizing OCU as the most successful NAIA athletic department in the nation.

 Abbott and his wife, Annetta, have two children (Kyle and Katelyn).